Blog – Posted on Monday, Dec 24

-Katsu expertly weaves together fact and fiction, creating a suspenseful story where the characters not only face the hardships of the unforgiving weather, but also the distrust and corruption among their very own declining group of travelers.
+Katsu expertly weaves together fact and fiction in The Hunger, creating a suspenseful story where the characters not only face the hardships of the unforgiving weather, but also the distrust and corruption among their very own declining group of travelers.

 The Agony House by Cherie Priest

 The story centers around Denise Farber and her family as they return to New Orleans — post-Hurricane Katrina — in the hopes of turning a dilapidated house into a bed and breakfast.
 Predictably (given the title), nothing goes right: from strange noises to deadly objects raining down on them, strange and creepy things keep happening.
 If Denise wants to ensure the survival of her family, she’ll need to crack the code hiding in an old comic book found in the attic.
 But time is running out…